 The sapwood of all timber species can be subject to decay and insect attack.
 The natural durability ratings defined in BSEN350:2 relate specifically to the heartwood of a tree.
-As such, where timber is to be used for cladding, all sapwood should be excluded.
+As such, where naturally durable timber is to be used for cladding, all sapwood should be excluded.
 Obtaining cladding from which all sapwood is removed can add cost and is sometimes difficult to achieve totally.
 Where small amounts of sapwood are detectable these should not appear on the external face of the board – particularly where there is a distinct colour change between sapwood and heartwood.

 Standards relating to cladding specification

-This is a relatively new British Standard which was published at the end of 2014.
-It covers aspects that can be controlled by the manufacturer and it provides useful information for those specifying and using timber cladding.
-A Part 2, which will deal with installation best practice, is currently being written.
-Its publication is anticipated late 2017.
+BS 8605: External Timber Cladding Part 1: Method of specifying.
+Covers aspects that can be controlled by the manufacturer and provides useful information for those specifying and using timber cladding.
+A Part 2, which will deal with installation best practice, will be published soon.

+BS EN 14915: Solid wood panelling and cladding – Characteristics, evaluation of conformity and marking.
 This standard describes the data set required for CE marking and labelling to comply with EU Construction Product Regulations that came into force on 01 July 2013.

 BS EN 335: Durability of wood and wood based products.
 Use classes: definitions, application to solid wood and wood-based products.